You want smart political talk without the meltdowns?

 I just encourage people to do their civic duty and go out and vote for the best person that's running for office and stand on your principles.

-And I've also recommended that that they understand that abortion is a big issue in some of these swing states.
+And I've also recommended that they understand that abortion is a big issue in some of these swing states.

-Uh it's that big an issue, and I think it played a big part in 2022.
+It's that big an issue, and I think it played a big part in 2022.

 Anyway, I do appreciate the call.